Able to supply up to 150kg nitrogen/ha, white clover reduces the need for artificial fertiliser and cost of application without impacting grass yield.

 White clover seed can be sown as part of a full reseed or oversown into an established sward.

-Please feel free to ask a Germinal expert if you want advice on how to sow white clover.
+Please feel free to ask a Germinal expert if you are interested in white clover for your livestock system.

 Usage guide: White clover seed